OSBI discusses efforts to reduce 'staggering' backlog of untested sexual assault kits

 OKLAHOMA CITY — The Oklahoma State Bureau of Investigation is working to reduce a self-described “staggering” backlog of untested sexual assault kits at the agency.

-The agency on Friday held a press conference to discuss plans to reduce the backlog, saying it will take years.
+The agency held a press conference Friday to discuss plans to reduce the backlog, saying it will take years.

 Former Gov. Mary Fallin in 2017 created the Sexual Assault Forensic Evidence State Task Force to address the issue through an executive order.

-Law enforcement agencies were required to submit untested kits to the OSBI.
+Law enforcement agencies across the state were required to submit untested kits to the OSBI.

-The backlog on those kits is 3,000, of which 1,238 are in the possession of the OSBI, said Andrea Fielding, OSBI assistant director of criminalistics services.
+Three thousand of those kits now are backlogged, with 1,238 of them in the possession of the OSBI, said Andrea Fielding, OSBI assistant director of criminalistics services.

-Gov. Kevin Stitt continued the executive order, extending the task force to 2023, she said.
+Gov. Kevin Stitt continued the executive order, extending the task force to 2023, Fielding said.

-A second backlog involves new kits coming into the agency, Fielding said.
-The second backlog stands at 1,290 cases that are from 2019 and later.
+A second backlog involves new kits coming into the agency, she said.
+The second backlog stands at 1,290 cases from 2019 and later.

-The agency received $1 million from lawmakers last year to hire five analysts, she said.
-It received another $1 million this year's legislative session for another five analysts.
+The OSBI received $1 million from lawmakers last year to hire five analysts, she said.
+It received another $1 million during this year's legislative session for another five analysts.

-The agency also received $1.6 million in federal grant funds and plans to seek additional grant dollars to reduce the backlog, she said.
+The agency also received $1.6 million in federal grant funds and plans to seek additional grants to reduce the backlog, she said.

 Fielding said the agency has also enlisted the services of an outside laboratory for processing and is looking for a second laboratory to help.